herriott26/app-lab-demo/README.md

 App Lab Tutorials and Sample Projects: https://code.org/educate/applab

+#### Helpful Suggestions To The Students

+Registration, Updating profile, logging in
+Schedule
+Ride Request
+Logic Rules for Road
+Cancel Ride

 #### YouTube Videos on Creating a Simple Login Page

 These videos are very helpful to learn how to tie the design elements, blocks and data together.